Also don't let people get their hopes up that the two poorly running sites still work.

 …to disk!
 You can then browse the results.

-* = These sites do not have official APIs, so breakage can happen much easier.
+Crossed out = These sites do not have official APIs, so breakage can happen much easier.
+As of 2021-07-04, they are both non-functioning.

 Check the Releases page for a ready-to-use version of Content Collector.
 If you find a release for your system that works, you can skip straight to the Usage section.